- GreenBox POS reported $8 million in revenue for Q3 2021 on $540 million processed transaction volume.

 The company’s white label platform allows it to partner with firms seeking blockchain-based tools to manage merchant relationships.
 White label partners can monitor cash flows, as well as run reports on merchant transactions, chargebacks, agent and affiliate commissions and more.
 Partners can access the platform through their partner portal to manage business relationships with full visibility.
 The platform’s cutting-edge technology saves partners time and simplifies their payment processing.
 It ensures compliance with automated Know Your Customer and Know Your Bank services and allows customers to set up automated payouts.

 The company is planning soon to launch its own stablecoin, coyni (CYN). coyni is equivalent to the value of the U.S. dollar on a one-to-one ratio.
 Stablecoin allows for instantaneous transactions with blockchain security just like other cryptocurrency tokens, but without the price volatility of traditional cryptocurrencies.
-The CYN token is expected to make possible features like high yield accounts, digital dollar accounts, cross border payments, international payment processing and other payment solutions.
+The CYN token is expected to make possible features like digital dollar accounts, cross border payments, international payment processing and other payment solutions.
 As a smart contract technology, coyni will offer instant settlement using the GreenBox blockchain ledger in any location and currency – crypto or fiat – all at lower fees and in a tokenized secure ecosystem.

 A Mordor Intelligence report put the transaction value of the global digital payments market at $5.44 trillion in 2020 and projects the market to be worth $11.29 trillion by 2026.
 That represents a CAGR of 11.21 percent during the period of 2021-2026.